kamirr/sf-svg/README.md

 SFML-based library to draw .svg files and Bézier Curves.

 ## What it does:
+- SVG images drawing;
-- SVG files loading / drawing;
+- Loading SVG from files / memory / stream;
 - SVG rasterization;
 - Implements Square- and Cubic Bézier curves;
 - Curves inherit sf::Shape;